-How to start and manage a home-based business
+How to Start and Manage a Home-based Business

-This publication is intended to serve as a reference document and in no way attempts to provide all of the information necessary to start or manage a home-based business in Missouri.
+How to Start and Manage a Home-based Business is intended to serve as a reference document and in no way attempts to provide all of the information necessary to start or manage a home-based business in Missouri.
 It is published with the understanding that the publisher is not engaged in rendering legal, accounting or other professional services.
 The advice of an attorney and/or accountant should be sought before entering into any business activity or contract.

 For personalized information and assistance, please locate a Missouri Small Business & Technology Development Center or phone 573-884-1555.